uzm99/ENCE_4110_Unai_Zurbano/Lab2/Readme.md

 <h2 id="Part V">Part V — Two digit BCD numbers adder</h2>

 ### Objective
-Add two digit BDC numbers (8 bits each) and display numbers and the result in the 7-segments dsiplays.
+Add two two-digit BCD numbers (8 bits each) and display both operands and the result on 7-segment displays.

 ### Logic / Design
 The 4-bit Adder logic from previous parts can be used.
 In this case, with only 10 switches in the DE10-Lite FPGA avaliable to use it as inputs, one of the BDC number will be constant.
 One first adder will add the firts digit of the BCD numbers and another the second one.
 The carry-out signal of the first one will be connected to the carry-in input of the second one.
-And again, the 'CheckBCD' module will indicate if the input number is higher than 99.
+And again, the 'CheckBCD' module will indicate if any of the digits of the input is higher than 9.

 *Figure 5.1 — BCD adder module Design*